Chico Regional Airport: History

+Honorary Naming

+On May 19, 1992, the City of Chico City Council unilaterally adopted Resolution No. 146 91-92, formally naming Chico Airport "The Jean Morony Airfield" in honor of local judge and aviation advocate Jean Morony.
+Judge Morony is often credited as being one of the forefathers of aviation in Butte County, having been directly involved with the establishment of US Army Air Corps training activities in Chico and later as one of the key-figures in Chico aviation affairs spanning the mid-to-late-20th century.
+As of 2023, this name is not in regular use, however remains recognized by a plaque at the Chico Regional Airport passenger terminal.

 Strategic Air Command

 On 30 January 1959 the Air Force announced plans to conduct surveys in the vicinity of Beale Air Force Base to determine the feasibility for missile bases.
 A Titan-I ICBM was located on the north side of the airport from 1962 to 1965, part of Beale AFB's 851st Strategic Missile Squadron system of several ICBMs centered around Marysville.
 Its formal designation was Beale 851-C. The last missile was lowered into the Chico complex 4C on April 20, 1962.

 The Chico missile complex had two accidents in 1962.
 On 24 May during a contractor checkout, a terrific blast rocked launcher 1 at the complex, destroying a Titan I and causing heavy damage to the silo.
 On 6 June trouble again struck as a flash fire at another silo killed a worker.
 After the investigation, the Air Force concluded that the two separate explosions occurred because of a blocked vent and blocked valve.
 The silo was repaired and put back into operational service.

 Today, the site has all three launch silos capped, but some development has taken place on the launch area, with a retention pond, some trees, and some single-story buildings being erected.
 It appears to be in use for some type of quarrying/grading material which is transported to construction sites in the Chico area.